Skip to content

 Union merging details

-With union merging, the remaining columns are those in any of the tables included to be merged, and their values are those of all the rows of all tables, under these columns (and under the same column(s) if there are common column(s)).
+With union merging, the resulting columns are those in any of the tables included to be merged, and their values are those of all the rows of all tables, under these columns (merged under the same column(s) for any common column(s)).

 Since we are using union merging, some columns are not common to all tables included to be merged, and so they are blank for rows coming from tables that do not share those columns.